aeonSolutions/AeonLabs-Scientific-Research-Projects/README.md

 ■ **FissurMax**

-Statistical analysis of the state of tension on 4-point bending of thin multi-layered samples, implementation to ongoing research in the Physics Department.
+Statistical analysis software code (Visual Basic 6) of the state of tension on 4-point bending of thin multi-layered samples, implementation to ongoing research in the Physics Department.

 <br>

 ■ **FissurMix**

-Statistical analysis of fracturing of thin coatings on a substrate, an implementation from a research thesis in the Physics Department
+Statistical analysis software code (Visual Basic 6) of fracturing of thin coatings on a substrate, an implementation from a research thesis in the Physics Department

 <br>

 ■ **Temperus**

-Finite Element analysis on multi layer coated  surfaces
+Finite Element analysis softeare code (Visual Basic 6) on multi layer coated  surfaces

 <p align="center">
   <img src="https://github.com/aeonSolutions/AeonLabs-Scientific-Research-Projects/blob/master/Temperus/material.png"> &nbsp;